 It’s why the word spirit shares the same root as words like inspire (“to give breath”), respire (“to breathe again”), and conspire (“to breathe together”).
 We still have remnants in our language of a former way of seeing the world.
 A way of perceiving that we still see in part.

 Or consider the wind motif that is still in many of our movies.
 It often represents this subtle force that moves characters and pushes the plotline along.
-It’s found all throughout movies like The Lion King, Frozen II, and Pocahontas.
-It’s difficult to articulate the exact purpose it plays within a story, yet we all intuitively understand its role.
+It’s found all throughout Disney movies like The Lion King, Frozen II, and Pocahontas.
+It’s difficult to articulate the exact purpose wind plays within a story, yet we all intuitively understand its role.
 Here’s a scene from the Lion King that captures that essence beautifully.

 the social sciences and the discernment of spirits